-This limited financial help towards the cost of care could lead to many people applying for the Disabled Facilities Grant to pay for adaptations to be made to properties that can help them manage some of their care themselves; for instance, a new walk in shower could help someone to wash themselves - a task that is deemed to be a "moderate requirement".
+This limited financial help towards the cost of care could lead to many people applying for the Disabled Facilities Grant to pay for adaptations to be made to properties that can help them manage some of their care themselves; for instance, a new walk in shower or bath could help someone to wash themselves - a task that is deemed to be a "moderate requirement".
 Care and Support Minister Norman Lamb says that local councils decide who is given care funding and that "from 2015... councils will be able to set a more generous level" of who is eligible for help.
 Until then, however, adaptations to the home environment could significantly help elderly or disabled people manage their mobility difficulties and care.

 Image Credit: HowardLake (flickr.com)